Syed Hasan Arshad

 The University of Southampton's electronic library (e-prints)

-Professor Arshad’s research covers 4 linked areas; (i) epidemiology, genetic, epigenetic and environmental risk factors in asthma and allergy, (ii) allergy prevention, (iii) pathogenetic mechanisms in the development and persistence of asthma and allergy (iv) prevalence and diagnosis of food allergy.
+Asthma and allergy and major public health problems and their prevalence are increasing.
+Professor Arshad’s research covers 4 linked areas; (i) epidemiology, genetic, epigenetic and environmental risk factors in asthma and allergy including the link between obesity and asthma, (ii) allergy prevention, (iii) pathogenetic mechanisms in the development and persistence of asthma and allergy (iv) prevalence and diagnosis of food allergy.
 His research aims to improve the understanding of the development and persistence of asthma and allergic disease and test novel strategies for primary prevention.

 (ii) Primary and secondary prevention of asthma and allergy: His translational studies in this research area are funded by the National Institute of Health Research.
 The Isle of Wight primary prevention study was the first to test the effectiveness of a strict food and house dust mite allergen avoidance regime during infancy aimed at preventing allergic disease in high risk children.
 Contrary to findings of single allergen reduction strategies that have little or no clinical effect, the use of multifaceted interventions started from birth reduced allergic sensitisation and asthma by 25% to 50% (compared to control group).
 Another ongoing project, as part of the Respiratory Biomedical Research Unit, is investigating the effect of house-dust mite sub-lingual immunotherapy for primary prevention of asthma and allergy in high risk children.
-The first results of this randomised controlled trial will be available in 2012/13.
-A third project has just been completed, investigating whether a low allergen environment, in specially built houses, improves symptom control and reduces medication requirement in house dust mite allergic asthmatics.
+The first results of this randomised controlled trial will be available in 2014.

 Academic unit: Clinical and Experimental Sciences